Anders0nAZ/robowner/code/README.md

 It runs entirely on a desktop in Phoenix -- no cloud, no hosting bill.
 Banter is a local model; only genuinely consequential judgment goes to a paid one.

-**Not published, deliberately:** the strategy weights (the audience for this page is also the competition), the identity map of real names, and the draft plans.
-Credentials have never been in the repository at all.

 | module | what it does |
 |---|---|
 | [`robo/__init__.py`](robo/__init__.py) | RURFFL Robo Owner - AI franchise manager for the R U Ready 4 Some Football?! league. |